IAA-InvCodes/P-MILOS/README.md

 ## Compilation

-The code must be compiled on the target machine.
-To do this, you must use the command 'make' from the directory where the source code is located.
-Thus, the first thing to do is to locate the directory P-MILOS.
-The code is compiled in single precision by default, but double precision can be used by specifying the variable 'use_double=yes' when the command make is run.
-Note that double precision does not bring any improvement in the accuracy or speed of the inversions, and should be reserved to testing the code only.
+The code needs to be compiled on the target machine.
+To do this, you must run the command 'make' in the directory where the source code is located.
+We strongly recommend you to use the latest version of the Intel C compiler, to achive the maximum speed possible.
+This is particularly important for real-time inversions.

+The code is compiled in single precision by default, but double precision can be enforced by adding the variable 'use_double=yes' to the make command.
+Note that double precision does not bring any improvement in the accuracy or speed of the inversions, and should be reserved for testing purposes only.

-Other options are available to choose the version of the code to be compiled (sequential or parallel) and whether or not to clean the generated objects and executables:
+Other options are available to compile the two versions of the code and to clean the generated objects and executables:

 * Compile and create executable **milos**
 ```
 make milos
 ```